-Marketing automation has simplified the execution of workflows making them core to almost every B2B and B2C business.
-Another reason why marketing automation workflows work really well for B2B and B2C businesses is that they are capable of delivering personalized communication throughout the buyer’s journey.
+Marketing automation has simplified the execution of workflows, making them core to almost every B2B and B2C business.
+Another reason why marketing automation workflows work well for B2B and B2C businesses is that they can deliver personalized communication throughout the buyer’s journey.

-The point with marketing automation workflows is that they work only when they are planned and executed flawlessly.
+The point with marketing automation workflows is that they only work when planned and executed strategically.
 However, marketers aren’t superhumans.
 They do make mistakes.
-In this post, we talk about nine such mistakes that we learned from while running marketing automation workflows in-house.
+This post discusses nine such mistakes that we learned from while running marketing automation workflows in-house.

 9 Deadly Marketing Automation Workflow Mistakes You Must Avoid